Vanshikavan/video-app/README.md

 ## 🔧 Features

 - 🎥 Fetches and displays video cards using **YouTube API**
-- 🔍 Search functionality for videos
+- 🔍 Search functionality for videos[with debouncing and caching]
 - 💬 Live chat simulation
 - 🧵 Dynamic nested comments